Lulloooo/ValueAtRisk-estimation/VaR-mark.md

 ```

     ##  hVaR 95%
-    ## -4177.216
+    ## -4177.218

 ``` r
 lossESphist = invpor * (1-exp(ESporhist$`-r_exceed/c_exceed`))
 lossESphist
 ```

-    ## [1] -5793.58
+    ## [1] -5793.577

 That is, there is a 5% probability that the portfolio may lose
 4158.02\$.
 Yet, if the return of the portfolio is worse than this
 amount, the loss will likely be -5793.58 USD.
 These expectations are
-worse than the ones obtained through under normality assumptions.
-This
+worse than the ones obtained under normality assumption.
+This points to
-points to the fact that portfolio’s returns are not normally
+the fact that portfolio’s returns are not normally distributed.
-distributed.

 Testing whether or not the portfolio’s return are normally shaped will
-give great insights about the beast approach to estimate VaR.
-Indeed, if
+provide great insights about the beast approach to estimate VaR.
+Indeed,
-they are not normally shaped, the normality assumption is violated thus
+if they are not normally shaped, the normality assumption is violated
-VaR computed through the normal method may be misleading.
-To do so, it
+thus VaR computed through the normal method may be misleading.
+To do so,
-is necessary to compute portfolio’s daily-returns.
-To compute them, the
+it is necessary to compute portfolio’s daily-returns.
+To compute them,
-daily simple return of each stock will be considered.
+the daily simple return of each stock will be considered.

 ``` r
 #single stocks' simple returns